 What is Chagas disease

-People affected by Chagas disease6 million are infected with Chagas disease 21 countries in Latin American are endemic 75 million people are at risk of infection
+People affected by Chagas disease6 to 7 million are infected with Chagas disease 21 countries in Latin American are endemic 75 million people are at risk of infection

 WHO NTD roadmap targets for Chagas disease

 The World Health Organization’s roadmap on NTDs set out a comprehensive plan for the control, elimination and eradication of various neglected tropical diseases by 2020, including Chagas disease.

 - By 2015, interrupted transmission by blood transfusion in the Americas, European and Western Pacific regions